• "I believe this is possibly the most important thing children, teens and adults might learn for their life. Please make it available to everyone!"

 What do we mean by resilience?

 The Oxford dictionary defines resilience as ‘the capacity to withstand or to recover quickly from difficulties’ - this can be physical, mental, emotional or social.
-But what exactly is resilience and what does it look like in everyday life?

 What does resilience look like?